gilbertolem/ProgGen/README.md

 # ProgGen

-Jazz progression generator using Recurrent Neural Networks in pytorch.
+Jazz progression generator using Recurrent Neural Networks.

 This code takes ~1500 progression charts in MusicXML format (most of them jazz tunes) and generates new progressions taking them as a reference.
 The tunes and the progressions can be found in the *iReal Pro* app.